A meeting with

 I had then, and I still keep the feeling of again losing somebody

 who in the past was very important for me.
-The impression of him
+The impression of

-that he gave me remains today, and the remembrance of a being
+him that he gave me remains today, and the remembrance of a being

 who is rare to meet even in India.

-When he was very young, he used to play near the Ganga and
+When he was very young, he used to play near

 One day, when he was drawing water from a well, a bird came there